The Personal Evolution

-Upon further conversation with this co-worker, I quickly realized for whatever reason she just didn’t like me much.
-I was okay with that and didn’t need to understand the why.
-I told her if I offended her I apologize, but I’m not going apologize for being a man.
+Upon further conversation with this co-worker, I quickly realized she just didn’t like me much for whatever reason.
+I was okay with that and didn’t need to understand why.
+I told her if I offended her, I apologize, but I’m not going to apologize for being a man.
 I never won over this person, but my life continued on without a hitch.
 So it shows that spending all that time trying to seek others’ approval is an exercise in futility.

 Travel the World or At Least Travel to Different Part of the Country

-The first country I visited was Mexico while I served in the Navy, and I’ve been fortunate enough to travel and live in ten different countries thus far.
-You realize how different people indeed are, and despite these differences in customs, foods, and culture, people all across the board share a common humanity with one another.
-Every country I’ve visited, people also like to have a good time.
+The first country I visited was Mexico while I served in the Navy.
+I’ve been fortunate enough to travel and live in twelve different countries thus far.
+You realize how different people indeed are.
+Despite these differences in customs, foods, and culture, people all across the board share a common humanity with one another.
+In every country I’ve visited, people also like to have a good time.
 I’m always up for having fun.